(This photo is the closest image I could find depicting how I remember Hurricane High School when I attended 6th-8th grades there, between 1957–1960.)

 With, within, without, with respect to or for, without respect to or for, with reference to, without reference to, with preference to, without preference for.”

 Hmmmm!
 That’s the way things are when it comes to language.
-It’s all very subjective.
-So, as in science, we have to unlearn things, at times, that we were taught were correct and the only way to say, see, be, or do things.
+It’s all subjective.
+We have to unlearn things, at times, that we were taught were correct and the only way to say, see, be, or do things.

 One thing Miss Naegle taught us back in her 8th Grade English class is that language is born, grows up, gets old and dies — just as people do.
 Yes, I learned a lot from her!